ralsina/crycco/README.md

-  -v, --version           output the version number -l, --languages <file>  use a custom languages.yml file -o, --output <path>     output to a given folder [default: docs/] -t, --template <name>   template for layout [default: sidebyside] -h, --help              this help message
+  -v, --version           output the version number -l, --languages <file>  use a custom languages.yml file -o, --output <path>     output to a given folder [default: docs/] -t, --template <name>   template for doc layout [default: sidebyside] --code                  output source code instead of HTML [default: false] -h, --help              this help message

-  Crycco comes with two templates by default: sidebyside and basic.
+Crycco comes with two templates for HTML documents which you can use in the -t option when generating docs:

+sidebyside (default)
+  Shows the docs and code in two columns, matching docs to the code they are about. basic
+  Single columns, docs then code, then docs then code.

+If you use the --code option, the output will be machine-readable source code instead of HTML.
 ```

 It can also be used as a library but not documenting it here just in case